What brings the world together in good times and bad? Good spirits, great content and growing connections!

 Partner, Fortium Partners

 Founder & President, M.E.
 LeBlanc & Company Inc.

 CEO and Founder, Blue Cape Ventures

-Head of Marketing, Passport Shipping
+CEO, Passport Shipping

 Director, eCommerce Emerging Markets, Canada Post